 As an Army brat, my family spent many years on military installations across the globe before my father, Army LTC Charles Hobbs, retired from active duty and settled us in Tallahassee, Florida.

 But when my dad was commissioned as a second lieutenant after graduating from Florida A&M University in 1963, Jim Crow segregation was still in full effect across the South.
 More crucially, dad served and my family lived on several bases named for rebellious Confederate generals.
-I had one sister born in 1967 at Fort Gordon in Augusta, Georgia, which was named for John B. Gordon, one of Robert E. Lee’s top Rebel commanders.
+I had one sister born in 1967 at Fort Gordon in Augusta, Georgia, which was named for John B. Gordon, one of Robert E. Lee’s top Rebel commanders and a reputed Grand Dragon of the Georgia Ku Klux Klan.
 I started pre-school in 1976 at Fort Benning, named for Henry Benning, another Rebel officer who served under Lee.

 All told, there are 10 US military bases named for Confederate generals, including Camp Beauregard, named for Pierre Gustave Toussaint Beauregard, the rebel general who led the firing upon Fort Sumter in South Carolina that began the Civil War.
 The other bases include:

 How fitting would it be to have Fort Benning changed to Fort Colin Powell, named for the Vietnam vet who trained as a Ranger there before later becoming the first Black National Security Adviser, the first Black Chairman of the Joint Chiefs of Staff, and the first Black Secretary of State?
-Or, if Fort Bragg was changed to Fort Benjamin O. Davis, Sr, one whose military service spanned from the Spanish-American War in 1898 all the way to becoming professor of military science at Tuskegee and Wilberforce Universities–both HBCUs–in the early 20th Century before becoming the first black Army Brigadier General in 1940?
+Or, if Fort Bragg was changed to Fort Benjamin O. Davis, Sr, one whose military service spanned from the Spanish-American War in 1898 all the way to becoming professor of military science at Tuskegee and Wilberforce Universities–both HBCUs–in the early 20th Century?
+Davis would later become the first black Army Brigadier General in 1940.
 Such is unlikely at present, what with President Donald Trump doubling down on his defense of Rebel monuments being taken down across America in places as far north as New York City and as far west as San Diego, California, it is extremely unlikely that the Department of Defense will seek to change these names under his watch.

 To be fair, even under former President Barack Obama, after South Carolina State Senator Clementa Pinckney and eight other members of his Emmanuel AME Church were murdered by white supremacist and Neo-Rebel terrorist Dylann Roof in 2015, when an initial push to purge our nation of rebellious Confederate memorials was raised, Army Brig.
 Gen. Malcolm B. Frost, chief of public affairs, said that the naming of these bases “occurred in the spirit of reconciliation, not division…every Army installation is named for a soldier who holds a place in our military history.
 Accordingly, these historic names represent individuals, not causes or ideologies.”